rails/rails/guides/source/rails_on_rack.md

 This guide covers Rails integration with Rack and interfacing with other Rack components.
 By referring to this guide, you will be able to:

-* Create Rails Metal applications
+* Create Rails Metal applications.
-* Use Rack Middlewares in your Rails applications
+* Use Rack Middlewares in your Rails applications.
-* Understand Action Pack's internal Middleware stack
+* Understand Action Pack's internal Middleware stack.
-* Define a custom Middleware stack
+* Define a custom Middleware stack.

 --------------------------------------------------------------------------------